5 Agile Values incl. Retrospective Template

 Scrum Value: Respect

-• The first two Agile Values naturally only work if the necessary respect prevails in the team.
+- The first two Agile Values only work, of course, if the necessary respect prevails in the team.
 Respect means consideration in every respect.
-In a team, the strengths, weaknesses and rough edges of each individual must be taken into account.
-Only in this way it is possible not to stand in each other's way as a team, but to achieve what you would never achieve alone.
-If the cooperation in your team often feels bumpy, it may well be because the necessary degree of respect is lacking.
+In the team, you have to take into account the strengths and weaknesses, the quirks and edges of each individual.
+This is the only way to avoid getting in each other’s way as a team, but to create what you would never be able to create alone.
+If the cooperation in your team often feels bumpy, it may well be due to the lack of respect.

 Scrum Value: Focus